Kristina01111000/Drws_site/README.md

 	- I would add the documentary to the bottom of the page, not a link
 - socre card: moved up monthly totals, waiting on delete initial one until confirmation that you like where it is
 - removed search from header

+- need to fix menus for  old front page